| | | |

 Introduction: The “Lift and Shift” Trap

 You’ve successfully migrated your first workload.
-The terraform applied cleanly, the latency looks good, and the boss is happy.
-Then, 30 days later, the first bill arrives.
-It’s 40% higher than your estimate.
+The Terraform applied cleanly, the latency is within bounds, and the cutover was silent.
+Then, 30 days later, the first hyperscaler bill arrives.
+It is 40% higher than your strict estimate.

 Welcome to the “Lift and Shift” trap.

-For traditional sysadmins, “capacity” was a sunk cost.
-If you bought a Dell PowerEdge server with 1TB of RAM, it cost the same whether you used 1% or 99% of it.
-In the cloud, that logic is a financial death sentence.
+For traditional sysadmins, hardware capacity was a sunk cost.
+If you bought a physical server with 1TB of RAM, it cost the exact same whether you utilized 1% or 99% of it.
+In the cloud, applying that static logic to a consumption-based execution model is a financial death sentence.

-This guide introduces FinOps—not as a buzzword for the finance team, but as a critical engineering skill.
-We will cover the silent killers of cloud budgets and how to architect for cost before you deploy.
+This guide introduces FinOps—not as an accounting buzzword, but as a critical engineering discipline.
+We will cover the silent physics that destroy cloud budgets and how to architect for cost determinism before you ever execute terraform apply.

 What is FinOps?
 (It’s Not Just “Saving Money”)